MySQL

 • Startup modes

-Use the scan.startup.mode option to specify the startup mode for the MySQL CDC source.
-The available values are:
+Use the `scan.startup.mode` configuration item to specify the startup mode of the MySQL CDC source table.
+The options include the following:

-• initial (Default): Performs a full snapshot of the database table on the first startup, and then switches to incremental mode to read the Binlog.
+• initial (default): On the first startup, performs a full read of the database table and then switches to incremental mode to read the binary log.

-• earliest-offset: Skips the snapshot phase and starts reading from the earliest available Binlog offset.
+• earliest-offset: Skips the snapshot phase and starts reading from the earliest available binary log offset.

-• latest-offset: Skips the snapshot phase and starts reading from the end of the Binlog.
-In this mode, the source can only read data changes that occur after the job has started.
+• latest-offset: Skips the snapshot phase and starts reading from the end of the binary log.
+In this mode, the source table can only read data changes that occur after the job starts.

-• specific-offset: Skips the snapshot phase and starts reading from a specified Binlog offset.
-You can specify the offset using a Binlog filename and position, or a GTID set.
+• specific-offset: Skips the snapshot phase and starts reading from a specified binary log offset.
+The offset can be specified by the binary log filename and position, or by a GTID set.

-• timestamp: Skips the snapshot phase and starts reading Binlog events from a specified timestamp.
+• timestamp: Skips the snapshot phase and starts reading binary log events from a specified timestamp.

 CREATE TABLE mysql_source (...)
 WITH (